mijnschoen/launchpy-usage/README.md

 # launchpy-usage
-Some examples of how I use the Python LaunchPy module to make live easier.
+Some examples of how I use the Python LaunchPy module to make life easier.